jrabensc/bloodpressure/README.md

-# Docker Image to create plots from Apple Health Bloodpressure data
+# Create plots from Apple Health bloodpressure data

 ## Usage

-1. clone git
+1. clone
-2. Put source data in `01-data`
+2. Move source data to `01-data`
-3. run `docker-compose build`
+3. Adjust environment variables in docker-compose.yml
-4. run `docker-compose up --rm`
+4. run `docker-compose up`
 5. Output will be located in `03-output`